 Students attending Suwannee County Public Schools have the right to a free and appropriate education, which includes the right to equal educational opportunities without regard to race, national origin, sex, disability, or marital status.
-Students are also vested with other fundamental rights.
-Among these is the right to:
+Students are also vested with other fundamental expectations.

-- 1. Be informed of the Suwannee County School District (SCSD) policies and rules of the Student Conduct and Discipline Code - 2.
-A safe and orderly environment in which to learn, have property respected, and to protect self and property against injury attempted by another - 3.
-Know about and use school guidance services - 4.
-Be treated with dignity and respect by other students, school personnel, and campus visitors - 5.
-Reasonable and fair treatment and have rules enforced without discrimination - 6.
-Be protected by laws prohibiting the release of personally identifiable information, other than directory information, to any unauthorized party without the consent of parents/guardians, or students 18 years of age or older - 7.
-Free transportation as allowable by law - 8.
-Be notified of failure or the potential for failure as outlined in the progress reporting schedule - 9.
-Receive an academic program that promotes high student performance and is delivered by competent teachers in an atmosphere from bias and prejudice - 10.
-Express viewpoints responsibly in writing or orally without jeopardizing relations with teachers or school, conduct meetings on school grounds or in school buildings in accordance with school rules and scheduled use of facilities, and organize clubs and groups - 11.
-Have privacy of personal possessions unless appropriate school personnel have reasonable cause to believe a student has any object or material which is prohibited by law or School Board - 12.
-Expect student records will be kept safe and private - 13.
-Expect that other students and school personnel respect feelings, rights, their property, and privacy - 14.
-Opportunity for hearing upon suspension from school - 15.
-Upon written request by his or her parent, be excused from standing for or reciting the Pledge of Allegiance
+- 1. Students should be informed of the Suwannee County School District (SCSD) policies and rules of the Student Conduct and Discipline Code. - 2.
+Students should expect a safe and orderly environment in which to learn, have property respected, and to protect self and property against injury attempted by another. - 3.
+Students should know about and use school guidance services. - 4.
+Students should be treated with dignity and respect by other students, school personnel, and campus visitors. - 5.
+Students should expect reasonable and fair treatment and have rules enforced without discrimination. - 6.
+Students should be protected by laws prohibiting the release of personally identifiable information, other than directory information, to any unauthorized party without the consent of parents/guardians, or students 18 years of age or older. - 7.
+Students should have free bus transportation as allowable by law. - 8.
+Students should be notified of failure or the potential for failure as outlined in the progress reporting schedule. - 9.
+Students should receive an academic program that promotes high student performance and is delivered by competent teachers in an atmosphere from bias and prejudice. - 10.
+Students should be able to express viewpoints responsibly in writing or orally without jeopardizing relations with teachers or school, conduct meetings on school grounds or in school buildings in accordance with school rules and scheduled use of facilities, and organize clubs and groups. - 11.
+Students should have privacy of personal possessions unless appropriate school personnel have reasonable cause to believe a student has any object or material which is prohibited by law or School Board. - 12.
+Students should expect student records will be kept safe and private. - 13.
+Students should expect that other students and school personnel respect feelings, rights, their property, and privacy. - 14.
+Students should expect opportunity for hearing upon suspension from school. - 15.
+Upon written request by his or her parent, a student may be excused from standing for or reciting the Pledge of Allegiance.